Trump Cancels Nuclear Summit With North Korean Leader

-President Donald Trump suddenly announced Thursday he is pulling out of the meeting with North Korean Leader Kim Jong Un, claiming it was “inappropriate” to hold the summit based on recent statements from the regime.
+President Donald Trump suddenly announced Thursday he is pulling out of the meeting with North Korean Leader Kim Jong Un, ending – for now at least – the hopes of a historic reconciliation with the nuclear-armed hermit regime.

 “Sadly, based on the tremendous anger and and open hostility displayed in your recent statement, I feel it is inappropriate, at this time, to have this long planned meeting,” Trump said in a public letter addressed to “His Excellency Kim Jong Un.”

-The letter was sent one day after North Korea claimed it had demolished its nuclear test site, something Kim Jong Un had said he would do in anticipation of the summit.
+The letter was sent one day after North Korea claimed it had demolished its nuclear test site, something Kim had said he would do in anticipation of the summit.
 But, according to the Associated Press, no international inspectors were invited to the demolition, raising questions about how serious the move was taken.

 In the letter, Trump made sure to mention that the United States’ nuclear capabilities were far superior to North Korea’s.